Bragado/RedReader/esofDocs/Model Process.md

 ## Conclusion and Alternatives

 The way RedReader is being developed takes a lot of cues from the agile development principles.
-There is constant back and forth between developer and users, he responds quickly to change, development is geared towards prototyping (alpha versions), developers (main developer and others contributors) are self-organized and often self-sufficient prior to integration of their work.
+There is constant back and forth between developer and users, there is a quick response to change and development is geared towards prototyping (alpha versions), developers (main developer and others contributors) are self-organized and often self-sufficient prior to integration of their work.

-We therefore conclude that the developer could adopt a form of agile development with a prototyping approach to the development of new features a bugs fix.
+We therefore conclude that the developer could adopt a form of agile development with a prototyping approach to the development of new features and bug fix.

-One suggest we have is to create a release cycle.
-Every new version should be release every month or every two months and it should be the release of stable alpha versions and big enough to avoid a huge number of new versions that looks alike the old ones.
+One suggestion we have is to create a release cycle.
+Every new version should be release every month or every two months and it should be the release of a stable alpha version, big enough to avoid a huge number of new versions that look alike the old ones.
 This method allied with the agile development principles should give a better user experience and make easier to contribute to the project